ovaleio/ovale-app/readme.md

 ````

+/!\ Warning: Do not give withdrawal privileges to your apikeys.
+We are not responsible for any rogue use of your keys.

 ## How to run

 Make sure you have node 8+ installed.
 You can check this by running `node -v` in your shell.